ralphbean/presentations/pypy.rst

 The translation toolchain is the coolest part.

-There are neat things in the pypy implementation itself, like the JIT which I don't understand.
+Then again, there are neat things in the pypy implementation itself, like the JIT which I don't understand.

-But the translation toolchain allows other things to be implemented in rpython, and translated to C, like topaz.
+FWIW, the translation toolchain allows other things to be implemented in rpython, and translated to C, like ``topaz``.

 ----